 As part of our mission To Educate & Empower, our Program's Call to Action also includes providing education to all stakeholders (e.g., students, parents, our community) around dyslexia awareness and empowerment via presentations at the local and state level.

 Students in the Bright MINDS program receive daily instruction in reading and writing as well as targeted interventions in executive functioning and self-advocacy skills.
 Alameda International aims to recognize the unique gifts of your student and will embrace their differences while utilizing research-based instructional strategies to help them reach their full potential.
 The student will fully participate with their peers in AI’s International Baccalaureate (IB) Middle Years Programme (MYP) framework taught by highly qualified content area specialists.

 Academic interventions and support are provided to ensure that language skill challenges do not prevent students from reaching their full potential.
 These include:

-Direct instruction in reading and writing
+Direct instruction in reading (using the Wilson Reading System) and writing

 Explicit instruction in executive functioning skills

 Individualized accommodations to meet students’ unique needs

 Organizational strategies (e.g., a color-coded notebook, folder system)